 The real barriers to a rapid reduction in greenhouse gas emissions are all ultimately social.
 These social barriers are to a considerable extent internal to each country.
-In Israel for example we do not have much land space.
+In Israel for example we do not have much free land space.
 So quite a lot of plans to set up solar farms are met by opposition of one sort or another.
 Dual usage of space on roofs or above roads etc also lead to social and economic issues.

 As I have heard it the international conundrum has been stated as follows.
 Israel is a small country whose emissions are a small portion of global emissions.
 Whether or not we we reduce emissions will make very little difference to global warming.
 Hence why bother ?.